🚀 International plant delivery has become very fast with DHL Express!

 Care and resistance

-- Resistance: Very resistant to cold, drought, and urban pollution.
+- Hardiness: Very resistant to cold, drought, and urban pollution.
 Tolerates wind and poor soils.
 Rarely affected by diseases or pests but may attract aphids; treat with organic methods.

-- Fertilization: Apply a balanced fertilizer in spring, once a year, if the soil is poor.
-Does not require frequent fertilization.
+- Fertilizing: Apply a balanced fertilizer in spring, once a year, if the soil is poor.
+Does not require frequent feeding.

-- Pruning: Prune in spring, removing dry or crossed branches to maintain shape.
-Tolerates severe pruning for rejuvenation.
+- Pruning: Prune in spring, removing dead or crossing branches to maintain shape.
+Tolerates heavy pruning for rejuvenation.

 - Propagation: Propagated by stem cuttings or dividing clumps in spring.